salyu9/Untitled.ConfigDataBuilder/README.md

 ### Custom types

 You can use your custom types in config data.
 To do so, you need define custom types in a specific assembly (via assembly definitions, see [Unity doc](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) for details) and add this assembly into 'Project settings > Config Data Builder > Custom Type Assemblies' settings.
 This assembly should reference to 'Untitled.ConfigDataBuilder.Base', and define a converter class for each custom type.

+Enums in the assembly will be auto imported and become available in config data.

 Below is a custom type `MyColor` example.
 With `MyColor` registered to config builder, you can use HTML color codes in your data cell and treat them as instances of `MyColor` in your code.
 In sheet data, the type name can be full name `MyCodeNamespace.MyColor` or short name `MyColor` if there's no conflicts.